amirshamaei/DeepFPC/README.md

 ## How does it work?
 - DeepFPC was implemented in Python with the help of the Pytorch lightning interface.
 - For each experiment, a "run" json file should be created.
 All parameters of the deep neural network and data can be stated in the json file.
-There is examples of "run" json files that can be found in the "runs" folder.
+There are examples of "run" json files that can be found in the "runs" folder.
 - The network can be trained and tested simply by running "main.py".
 - Engine.py controls the pre and post-training steps for training and testing. dotrain() and dotest() are two functions for training and testing modes, respectively.
 - Model.py is an object inherited from PyTorch lightning's "LightningModule".
 Now it contains two neural networks (ConvNet & MLPNet), but you can easily add your model.
 Deep spectral registration model and Deep Cr referencing model are implemented as dCr() and dSR() functions.